Updated: April 28, 2025

 IRS LT19

-IRS notice LT19 (Pay Your Outstanding Tax Returns) is a demand for payment from the IRS.
+IRS notice LT19 (Please Act on Your Balance) is a demand for payment from the IRS.
 This notice is typically not the first notice most taxpayers receive if they owe taxes, and by the time you receive this notice, the IRS is getting serious about your tax liability.
 This guide explains what to expect if you receive IRS notice LT19.
+To get help now, use TaxCure to find an experienced tax pro who can help you find a personalized solution for your tax problems.

 What to Do If You Receive IRS LT19

-IRS LT19 should tell you the year associated with your tax liability, the amount of your tax liability, and the deadline for submitting payment.
 Here are your options if you receive notice LT19 from the IRS:

-• Request to have your penalties removed and then pay the remaining balance.
+• Request to have your penalties removed.

 • Request an offer-in-compromise and settle your tax bill for less than you owe.